 Prime factorization is a fundamental concept in number theory.
 It is the process of breaking down a composite number into its prime number components.
 A prime number is a number greater than 1 that has only two divisors: 1 and itself.
 The prime numbers are the building blocks of all other numbers.
 Understanding prime factorization is crucial for simplifying fractions, finding the greatest common divisor (GCD), and the least common multiple (LCM).

 To fully grasp the concept of prime factorization, it's helpful to understand some underlying mathematical principles.
 Every composite number can be expressed uniquely as a product of prime numbers.
 This is known as the Fundamental Theorem of Arithmetic.
-This theorem is a cornerstone of number theory, providing a unique way to represent composite numbers.
+Because of that, this theorem is a cornerstone of number theory, providing a unique way to represent composite numbers.
 The process of prime factorization not only simplifies numbers but also lays the foundation for understanding relationships between numbers, making it a vital tool in various mathematical applications.
 Let's dive deeper into how prime factorization works and why it's so essential.

 Comprehensive Overview